etijskens/wetppr/docs/vsc-infrastructure.md

 > cd path/to/wetppr/scripts/vaughan_examples
 > sbatch hello_world.slurm
 ```
+!!! note
-(Note that we first cd into the directory containing the job script.)
+    First cd into the directory containing the job script.

 If all goes well, ``sbatch`` responds with something like

 ```shell
 Submitted batch job 709521